8. Professional Behaviour Development Rubric

 There are four sections to the rubric:

-• Section 1: Appropriate Behaviour includes Attitude, Appearance, Integrity, and Technology
+• Section 1: Appropriate behaviour includes attitude, appearance, integrity, and technology

-• Section 3: Commitment includes Time Management, Adaptability, and Stress Management
+• Section 3: Commitment includes time Management, adaptability, and stress management

-• Section 4: Competence includes Accountability, Continuous Learning, and Problem-Solving
+• Section 4: Competence includes accountability, continuous learning, and problem solving

 Integration and Assessment

-A variety of approaches are encouraged to address the development of professionalism throughout the HCA program.
+Various approaches are encouraged to address professionalism throughout the HCA program.
 By taking an ongoing, integrated approach, students can be supported in behaving in a way that will most greatly support their success when they move into their practice education experiences and into the workforce.
-When using this tool, it will be important for instructors (as well as practice education site mentors) to provide ongoing input,
+When using this tool, it will be important for instructors (as well as practice education site mentors) to provide ongoing input, informing and enabling students to reach a “competent” level for each of the behaviours by the end of the practice education placement.
+When assessing behaviours, specific examples and suggestions for development should be provided.

 Measurement Definition